 4. Apple headset is both VR and AR

 Apple’s first headset will offer both virtual reality and augmented reality.
 AR overlays computer-generated images or text onto the real world.
-It’s different from virtual reality, which completely replaces the real world.
-The use will switch between AR and VR with a Digial Crown similar to the one on an Apple Watch.
+That’s very different from virtual reality, which completely replaces the real world.
+AR potentially could prove far more useful.
+And people wearing the Apple headset reportedly will switch between AR and VR easily with a Digital Crown similar to the one on an Apple Watch.

 Rivals have generally concentrated on VR, but Apple supposedly expects AR to be a highlight of its offering.

 Reality Pro’s advanced feature set supposedly will require a processor as powerful as the Apple M2 MacBook chip, and it will include multiple displays and many sensors.
 All that cutting-edge tech will require a significant power source.

 News that the upcoming AR/VR headset will use a separate, waist-mounted battery pack surfaced in early January.
 These will be swappable, since the device can only run for two hours on a single charge.